jfflbnntt/dmsguild/expandedArmory/armor/properties.md

 **Hardened.** Armor made of rigid plates is reinforced and better covers vital areas providing improved protection against grevious wounds.
 The wearer effectively ignores the effects of weapon properties **brutal** and **high crit**.

-**Occluding.** Protective headgear often reduces periferal vision and dampens sounds.
+**Occluding.** Protective headgear can reduce periferal vision and dampens sounds.
 The wearer of helms with this property suffers a penalty on passive perception checks equal to the number in parentheses.

 **Oversized.** Heavy shields cannot be used while mounted and cannot be wielded by small creatures without two hands.